ml-explore/mlx-examples/llms/README.md

 #### Streaming

 For streaming generation, use the `stream_generate` function.
-This returns a generator object which streams the output text.
+This returns a generator object which streams the output text, token, and log probabilities.
 For example,

 ```python
 from mlx_lm import load, stream_generate